 Stop paying full price for tennis gear!
 Get deals on shoes, racquets & more up to 70% off.

-Just choose a string that is relatively inexpensive at your local tennis shop and tell them to string the racquet with the manufacturer’s recommendation.
-Usually, this will be written on the frame somewhere and will typically give a 10-pound range (ie. 50 – 60 lbs).
+The recommended tension will be written on the frame somewhere and will typically give a 10-pound range (ie. 50 – 60 lbs).
 In this case, just choose the middle (55 lbs).

 Best Tennis Racquet for Beginner Adults